Kidney cancer

 What are the kidneys?

 The kidneys are two bean-shaped organs located on either side of the spine, just below the ribs.
-They are part of the urinary system.

 The kidneys filter the blood to remove waste and excess water, forming urine.
 They also regulate blood pressure and the body’s pH and salt levels.